ubuitrago/ContainerShip/PRESENTATION_SLIDES.md

 ![ContainerShip Architecture](./architecture-diagram.png)

 <!--
-Speaker Notes: Let me walk you through our three-tier architecture.
-The frontend is a React TypeScript single-page application featuring an advanced Dockerfile editor with syntax highlighting and real-time analysis capabilities.
-The FastAPI backend serves as our orchestration layer and importantly houses our MCP client, which manages all communication with our AI engine.
+Speaker Notes: Let me walk you through our three-tier architecture with the latest enhancements.
+The frontend is a React TypeScript single-page application featuring an advanced Dockerfile editor with syntax highlighting, real-time analysis capabilities, and dedicated vulnerability scanning interface.
+The FastAPI backend serves as our orchestration layer and houses our MCP client, which manages all communication with our AI engine and coordinates multi-LLM support.
 The AI engine is built as an MCP server that coordinates multiple specialized tools for different aspects of Docker optimization.
-Our knowledge system draws from two sources: ChromaDB provides comprehensive local Docker documentation through a RAG system, while DuckDuckGo integration ensures we have access to current security updates and best practices.
-All of this intelligence is processed through GPT-4o-mini, which we've optimized for containerization analysis through sophisticated prompt engineering.
+Our enhanced knowledge system draws from three sources: ChromaDB provides comprehensive local Docker documentation through a RAG system, DuckDuckGo offers privacy-focused web search, and Tavily delivers premium security intelligence.
+All of this intelligence is processed through either GPT-4o-mini or Google Gemini models, which we've optimized for containerization analysis through sophisticated prompt engineering.
 -->

 ---